 Parent also has a stock option plan under which options have been granted to PHC key management personnel to purchase Parent's common stock at a price equal to its market value at the date of grant.
 The plan also provides to certain employees the grant of stock appreciation rights exercisable for cash and/or stock in lieu of options.
 A stock appreciation right's value equals the difference between the market value of the share under the option at the date of exercise and the grant price.
 The accompanying combined statements of income do not reflect any expenses associated with this plan.
+In connection

-In connection with the Spin-off, outstanding options in the Parent's common stock held by PHC's employees will be cancelled and replaced with new options for PHC shares.
+NOTE 12--EMPLOYEE BENEFIT PLANS--(CONTINUED) with the Spin-off, outstanding options in the Parent's common stock held by PHC's employees will be cancelled and replaced with new options for PHC shall

+PHC's employees will be cancelled and replaced with new options for PHC shares.
 The number of shares subject to the options and the exercise price of the option shares will be calculated so as to preserve the value of the Parent options cancelled as of the Spin-off date.